AllanSkouborg/sagofonto-hepwat/dashboard/README.md

 This might take a while as a lot of libraries are being fetched.

 When it’s done, you should see a new folder called node_modules, and it should be filled with a host of different libraries and modules.

-Now check that the app is operational by compiling and running a development version on localhost, port 4200, by typing:
+Now check that the app is operational by compiling and running a live development version on localhost, port 4200, by typing:

 `ng serve`